-Created in Pittsburgh in 1860, the company originally made wine bottle corks.
-By the 1890s, Armstrong World Industries was the world’s largest cork company and leveraged its size and success to expand its product line.
+Created in Pittsburgh in 1860, Armstrong World Industries originally made wine bottle corks.
+By the 1890s, Armstrong was the world’s largest cork company and leveraged its size and success to expand its product line.

 Armstrong’s asbestos-related court battles began in the 1970 landmark case of Borel v.
 Fibreboard Paper Products Corporation.
 Clarence Borel sued Armstrong and 10 other manufacturers of asbestos insulation after developing an asbestos-related disease following his many years of working with their products.

 Over the next few decades, thousands of new asbestos claims were brought against Armstrong and the company paid millions of dollars as courts ruled they knowingly disregarded the health of its employees and consumers by using asbestos in its products.

-Miller v.
-Armstrong World Industries, Inc., decided based on Colorado law in 1991, turned into a precedent-setting case for asbestos litigation.
-Raymond Miller was an insulator from 1946 to 1951 and knowingly handled asbestos products from Armstrong, but he did not know asbestos was dangerous.
+In 1991, Miller v.
+Armstrong World Industries Inc. turned into a precedent-setting case for asbestos litigation.
+Raymond Miller was an insulator from 1946 to 1951 and knowingly handled asbestos products from Armstrong, but did not know asbestos was dangerous.

-The case set precedent under Colorado law because it held that discovery of an initial asbestos-related disease did not trigger the running of Colorado’s statute of limitations on a separate disease that manifested later.
+The case set precedent under Colorado law because it held discovery of an initial asbestos-related disease did not trigger the running of Colorado’s statute of limitations on a separate disease that manifested later.
 In this case, for example, the discovery of asbestosis-related pleural thickening did not trigger the two-year statute of limitations that would have prevented Miller from filing an asbestosis claim.

-By 2000, the cost of asbestos litigation forced the company into bankruptcy.
+This forced the company into bankruptcy.
 As part of their emergence from bankruptcy and reorganization in 2006, Armstrong established the Armstrong World Industries Asbestos Trust, which was intended to settle all current and future asbestos-related claims.